Arithmetic of the moduli of semistable elliptic surfaces: Counting semistable elliptic curves over global fields by

-As the function field of $\Pb^{1}_{\Fb_q}$ (the base of semistable elliptic fibrations) is indeed a rational function field of one variable $t$ over $\Fb_q$, one could think of a semistable elliptic surface $X$ over $\Pb^1$ as the choice of a model for semistable elliptic curves $E$ over $K = \Fb_q(t)$ or equivalently over $\Oc_K = \Fb_q[t]$ by clearing the denominators.
-On the number field, the analogy would be the semistable elliptic curves $E$ with the squarefree conductors $\Nc = p_1 \cdots \cdots p_{\mu}$ over $\Qb$ or equivalently over $\Oc_K = \Zb$ by the minimal integral Weierstrass model of an elliptic curve.
+As the generic point of $\Pb^{1}_{\Fb_q}$ (the base of semistable elliptic fibrations) is indeed Spec of a rational function field of one variable $t$ over $\Fb_q$, one could think of a semistable elliptic surface $X$ over $\Pb^1$ as the choice of a model for semistable elliptic curves $E$ over $K = \Fb_q(t)$ or equivalently over $\Oc_K = \Fb_q[t]$ by clearing the denominators.
+On the number field, the analogy would be the semistable elliptic curves $E$ with the squarefree conductor $\Nc = p_1 \cdots \cdots p_{\mu}$ over $\Qb$ or equivalently over $\Oc_K = \Zb$ as relative curves over a Dedekind scheme by the minimal integral Weierstrass model of an elliptic curve.
 In order to draw the analogy, we need to fix an affine chart $\A^1_{\Fb_q} \subset \Pb^1_{\Fb_q}$ and its corresponding ring of functions $\Fb_q[t]$, since $\Fb_q[t]$ could come from any affine chart of $\Pb^1_{\Fb_q}$, whereas the ring of integers for the number field $K$ is canonically determined.
-We denote $\infty \in \Pb^1_{\Fb_q}$ to be the unique point not in the affine chart.
+We denote $\infty \in \Pb^1_{\Fb_q}$ to be the unique point not in the chosen affine chart.